LLNL/Abmarl/docs/src/tutorials/gridworld/grid_world.rst

 GridWorld
 =========

-GridWorld Simulation Framework is composed of feature components that fit together to allow users to create a variety of simulations using the same pieces and to easily design their own features.
-We provide tutorials highlighting the special features of GridWorld Simulation Framework.
+The GridWorld Simulation Framework is composed of feature components that fit together to allow users to create a variety of simulations using the same pieces and to easily design their own features.
+We provide tutorials demonstrating the special features of this framework.
 First, we create a multi-team battle simulation using built-in features components.
 We then show how the exact same components can be reconfigured to create a maze-navigation simulation.
 Finally, we show how easy it is to add custom features as components and plug them into the simulation framework.